Marrakech With Kids: 17 Best Things To Do & Tips

 Is Marrakech good for families?

-Marrakech is a whirlwind of flavours, colours, sounds and smells!
-It’s chaotic and noisy and possibly quite intense for some kids (and even adults too) who are first-time visitors.
+Marrakech is an exciting mixture of flavours, colours, sounds and smells!
+It’s chaotic, noisy and could, for younger kids, be quite intense an intense experience.
 From a travel perspective it’s great for a family trip as you can get a direct flight from most European cities.
 And if you’re looking for lots of interesting things to see and do, then Marrakech has a lot to offer.
 If you’re more into beach style family holidays then you might find the high energy of Marrakech city life too much.

 Is Marrakech safe for families?

-Visiting Morocco can be extremely overwhelming for kids.
-However, Moroccans love children so it’s usually very safe for families.
+For some young children visiting Marrakech could feel overwhelming.
+However, Moroccans love children so it’s normally very safe for families.
 They’re very friendly and you’ll usually get lots of offers of help.
 Such as helping to lift your pram up stairs (like we did!).
 To making special meals in restaurants when your kids are having a fussy moment.
-The most important thing to remember is to remain respectful of others .
-Also, try to remain good-natured if and when haggling and agreeing on prices, and be patient.

 Can you take a baby to Marrakech?